HEP-KBFI/tth-nanoAOD-tools/README.md

 ## How to run the post-processing steps:

-The output file name is created by appending `_Skim` to the basename of the input file.
+The output file name is created by appending a suffix to the basename of the input file, specified by the option `-s`.

 ```bash
 cd $CMSSW_BASE/src/PhysicsTools/NanoAODTools